bundlewrap/bundlewrap/docs/content/index.md

 </div>

-If you run into a problem that is not answered in these docs, please find us on [GitHub](https://github.com/bundlewrap/bundlewrap/discussions) or [IRC](irc://irc.libera.chat/bundlewrap).
+If you run into a problem that is not answered in these docs, please find us on [GitHub](https://github.com/bundlewrap/bundlewrap/discussions).
 We’re happy to help!

 Should you already know your way around, just click on the part of your repo that you need help with: